Once-in-500-year storm floods Northland, traps residents

 Some relocated to the two Civil Defence welfare centres set up in the Kamo Scout Hall and Onerahi Community Hall.

-Luckily no one appeared to be injured, Soljak said.
+Luckily, no one appeared to be injured, Soljak said.

-Today would be all about making an assessment of the damage, putting priorities around that and seeing how long it will take to restore services, he said.
+Today would be all about making an assessment of the damage, putting priorities around that and seeing how long it would take to restore services, he said.

-Between the flooding, damaged roads and slips there was a lot to be done across the region this morning, he said.
+Between the flooding, damaged roads and slips, there was a lot to be done across the region this morning, he said.

 He asked residents to stay off the roads today.

-The BP petrol station in Riverside Drive, Parahaki, Whangarei, was flooded after water started seeping under the door at 7.30pm.
+The BP petrol station in Riverside Drive, Parahaki, was flooded after water started seeping under the door at 7.30pm.
+It is closed to the general public this morning.

 A BP staff member there told the Herald a group of customers were stuck at the station.